akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Above the hearth hung a sword, broad and straight-edged.
 It was pattern-welded and showed a faint ripple.
 The lobed iron pommel and grip were worn smooth by his own father’s hand.
 This true Saxon blade had carved through shield walls, yet now it seemed a memory, like another man's life long ago.

-“Daughter, fetch my sword down for me,” he said.
-After a thought, he added, “carefully.”
+‘Daughter, fetch my sword down for me,’ he said.
+After a thought, he added, ‘carefully.’

 She took up a stool and set it beside the hearth, stepped up, and lifted the sword from its pegs.
 It was heavier than it looked, the scabbard cool against her fingers and smelling faintly of old iron and leather.
 She climbed down and offered it to him.
 He took it, drew the blade an inch from the scabbard without looking, his hands reliving the weight of it.

-“This blade needs tending,” he said.
-“Come, daughter.
-Walk with me.”
+‘This blade needs tending,’ he said.
+‘Come, daughter.
+Walk with me.’

 The morning was sharp and clear, the ground hard with frost.
 Goosie waddled ahead of them down the lane, pausing now and then to peck at something invisible in the grass.
 Harold walked slowly, the sword cradled in the crook of his arm, but his pace was steady, and he did not stop to rest.

 They reached the smithy as the smith was pumping his bellows, the coals hissing to life.
 He held up a hand without turning.

-“Shan't be a moment, Lord.”
+‘Shan't be a moment, Lord.’
 He plunged a piece of iron into the fire and watched it glow, then set it aside and wiped his hands on his apron.

 Harold laid the sword on the anvil and spoke quietly with the man about a clean and a fresh wrap for the grip.